ryancurrah/ryancurrah.github.io/_posts/2015-10-29-features-salt-states-should-have.md

 ---

 One thing I have learned over the year of managing a Salt code base is to make sure you provide your salt developers a good framework for implementing monitoring, log aggregation and tests along with there states.
 The solution I implemented is to allow the developers to present those configurations in the pillars as shown in the example below.
-This allows you to enforce certain items that must present when a new state is requested to be merged into your code base.
+This allows you to enforce that these configs must be must present when a new state is requested to be merged into your code base.
 Some basic things that I would suggest that must be implemented with new states are...

 1. Monitoring configs
 2. Log aggregation configs